Quick Start¶

 # MOODLE_PROD_WS_TOKEN=your_webservice_token

-Select this environment by running commands with --env prod
+Select this environment by running commands with --env prod or by setting MOODLE_ENV=prod.

 3. Test Your Setup¶